shivam13juna/Sequence_Prediction_LSTM_CHAR/README.md

 using the same dropout mask for all the steps of the unrolled sequence.
 This approach is called "variational dropout" and the primitives for implementing it have recently been added to Tensorflow.

-In the Shakespeare example, dropout (pkeep=0.8) can fix a slight tendency for overfitting visible between 10 and 20 training epochs.
+In the davinci example, dropout (pkeep=0.8) can fix a slight tendency for overfitting visible between 10 and 20 training epochs.

 ### 7) Any other gotcha's ?
 When saving and restoring the model, you must name your placeholders and name